Clarice Lispector: Early life, emigration and Recife

 While still in law school, Clarice began working as a journalist, first at the official government press service the Agência Nacional and then at the important newspaper A Noite.
 Lispector would come into contact with the younger generation of Brazilian writers, including Lúcio Cardoso, with whom she fell in love.
 Cardoso was gay, however, and she soon began seeing a law school colleague named Maury Gurgel Valente, who had entered the Brazilian Foreign Service, known as Itamaraty.
-In order to marry a diplomat, she had to be naturalized, which she did as soon as she came of age.
-On January 12, 1943, she was granted Brazilian citizenship.
+Eager to be recognised as Brazilian, she applied for citizenship the moment she turned 21, the earliest age that law allowed, and was naturalised January 12, 1943.
 Eleven days later she married Gurgel.

 Near to the Wild Heart

 In December 1943, Lispector published her first novel, Perto do coração selvagem (Near to the Wild Heart).
 The novel, which tells of the inner life of a young woman named Joana, caused a sensation.
 In October 1944, the book won the prestigious Graça Aranha Prize for the best debut novel of 1943.
 One critic, the poet Lêdo Ivo, called it "the greatest novel a woman has ever written in the Portuguese language."
 Another wrote that Lispector had "shifted the center of gravity around which the Brazilian novel had been revolving for about twenty years".
 "Clarice Lispector's work appears in our literary world as the most serious attempt at the introspective novel," wrote the São Paulo critic Sérgio Milliet.
 "For the first time, a Brazilian author goes beyond simple approximation in this almost virgin field of our literature; for the first time, an author penetrates the depths of the psychological complexity of the modern soul."

 This novel, like all of her subsequent works, was marked by an intense focus on interior emotional states.
 When the novel was published, many claimed that her stream-of-consciousness writing style was heavily influenced by Virginia Woolf or James Joyce, but she only read these authors after the book was ready.
 The epigraph from Joyce and the title, which is taken from Joyce's A Portrait of the Artist as a Young Man, were both suggested by Lúcio Cardoso.

 Shortly afterwards, Lispector and Maury Gurgel left Rio for the northern city of Belém, in the state of Pará, at the mouth of the Amazon.
 There, Maury served as a liaison between the Foreign Ministry and the Allies who were using northern Brazil as a military base in World War II.